oskardudycz/event-sourcing-on-prod-workshop/README.md

 #### Flow

+1. When a concert is created, the ConcertCreated event is raised.
+The ConcertEventHandler listens to this event, creates a ConcertTicketsAvailability aggregate, and initializes it with the available tickets for each level.
+2. When ticket levels are updated for a concert, the TicketLevelsUpdated event is raised.
+The ConcertEventHandler listens to this event, loads the ConcertTicketsAvailability aggregate, and updates the available tickets accordingly.
+3. When a concert is canceled, the ConcertCancelled event is raised.
+The ConcertEventHandler listens to this event, loads the ConcertTicketsAvailability aggregate, and updates the available tickets to zero.
-1. When the user confirms their cart, the system checks if there are enough tickets available at the requested level for each concert in the cart.
+4. When the user confirms their cart, the system the ReserveTickets command is sent for each concert in the cart.
+The reservation command handler checks if there are enough available tickets for each level in the ConcertTicketsAvailability aggregate, updates the available tickets accordingly, and creates a new Reservation aggregate.
-2. If there are enough tickets, the system creates reservations for each concert.
-3. Users can cancel the reservation or let it expire.
+5. The reservation can be canceled or expired according to the business rules and invariants mentioned above.
+The Reservation aggregate is updated accordingly.

 - **Business rules:**
   - Ensure tickets are available before creating a reservation.